stitchdata/docs/_integration-schemas/shiphero/v1/shipments.md

     doc-link: "https://shipheropublic.docs.apiary.io/#reference/shipment/get-shipments/get-shipments"

 replication-key:
-  name: "from"
+  name: "updated_from:updated_to"
-  description: "A path parameter indicating the date from which records should be selected."
+  description: "Path parameters indicating the date range from which records should be selected."

 attributes:
   - name: "shipment_id"